DavideAlidosi/May9/ReadMe.txt

 - da_SepareCurves: this script separate combined curves
 - da_MapFacesUV: this script maps any single faces of a mesh as separate planar UV shell
 - da_KeyKeyedOnly: this script creates animation keys only on already animated channels
+- Control Constraint: this set of scripts constraint a controller to a single or multiple controlled object(s)

 Version 3.2 highlight